 - Read the information on this webpage carefully.

-- Once you have applied to the University, please complete the Eni Scholarship application form (available at the bottom of the page) and send it to the Assistant College Registrar.
-The deadline is 12 noon, UK time, on Friday 8 April 2016.
+- Once you have applied to the University, please complete the online Eni Scholarship application form (available at: https://weblearn.ox.ac.uk/direct/eval-evaluation/14046) The deadline for submission of the form is 12 noon, UK time, on Friday 17 March 2017.

-We expect to be able to email successful candidates by the end of April 2016.
+We expect to be able to email successful candidates by the end of May 2017.
+If you have not been contacted by then, please assume that your application has not been successful on this occasion.

-If you have any questions about this scholarship which are not answered above, please email the Assistant College Registrar.
+If you have any questions about this scholarship which are not answered above, please email the Deputy Registrar.